Not all acids are created equal, but they do all have risks.

 Right that covers the bad acids, so what do we want people to use?

 Both citric acid and VitC (ascorbic acid) are now legally distributed (in the UK) available in single use sachets from a number of different companies.
 So great risk free, just give it to them and off they run right?

 In reality any acid added to an injecting solution is likely to cause vein damage.

 Using too much acid will increase the risk of vein damage as well as possibly damaging some of the drug being taken.
-Now I don't know about you, but I'm constantly having long conversations with people insisting that they even need a couple of sachets for just a single £10 bag.
-One company (Exchange Supplies ) have done something to help, if you order your citric or VitC via them they will supply you with free DVD's or videos that explain the science behind acidifiers, including the effect the acid had on the quantity of the drug.
+Now I don’t know about you, but I have long conversations with people insisting that they even need a couple of sachets for just a single £10 bag.
+One company (Exchange Supplies) have done something to help, if you order your citric or VitC via them they will supply you with free DVD’s or videos that explain the science behind acidifiers, including the effect the acid had on the quantity of the drug.
 The best bit is they will give you enough of these DVDs for each needle exchange visitor to have one each for free.
-In our exchange these have not only proved very popular, but they have also helped change the injecting habits of a number of out visitors.
+In our exchange these have not only proved very popular, but they have also helped change the injecting habits of a number of our visitors.

 Acidifiers Advice (Part 2): differences between citric and VitC and go into more detail on the risks of using too much acid.